RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Engaged in some clean coding by learning how to refactor my code, learnt about using multiple selectors and hierarchy.

 **Thoughts:** Today was a slow day, coming up with the common cold so I was a bit slow and very tired.
 I will hold fast!

+### Day 10: November 3, 2021

+**Today's Progress**: I completed all 88 HTML exercises from W3Schools.
+**Thoughts:** Decided to revise what I learnt in these past few days.
+In doing so I actually learnt about other HTML tags.